albandri-alhareth/akked-main/README.md

 Suppose an online service needs to confirm that a user meets a particular eligibility condition.

 Under the traditional approach, the user may be asked to upload a complete identity document.
-This document could reveal the user’s name, identification number, date of birth, photograph, address, and other information that is not required for the transaction.
+This document may reveal the user’s name, identification number, date of birth, photograph, address, and other unnecessary information.

-Using Akked, the user selects the requesting organization and the exact purpose of the verification.
-The platform analyzes the document and conceals all information that is not necessary.
+Using Akked, the user selects the requesting organization and verification purpose.
+The platform analyzes the document and conceals all information that is not required.

 The final proof provides only an “Eligible” or “Not Eligible” result.
-The recipient can verify the proof and confirm its validity without viewing the user’s complete identity document.
+The recipient can verify the result and its validity without accessing the complete identity document.

 ## Technical Approach

 Akked is implemented as a browser-based web application.
-The current demonstration performs its document presentation and processing locally on the user’s device.

-The technical design includes the following components.
+The prototype demonstrates the following technical concepts:

 ### Local Processing

-Document processing is performed locally within the demonstration environment.
-This reduces the need to transmit source documents to external services.
+Document presentation and processing are performed locally within the demonstration environment.
+This reduces the need to send the original document to external services.

-### PII Detection
+### Personal Data Detection

 The platform identifies fields that may contain personally identifiable information, including: